An easy-to-use, open-source two-factor authentication app designed specifically for iOS.

 Tofu works with all services that provide two-factor authentication using the HOTP and TOTP algorithms.
 It does not require a network or cellular connection and can be used in airplane mode.

 Tofu is open source and free software licensed under the ISC license.
 The source code is available for review and modification on GitHub.

 Two-factor authentication requires you to provide two separate means of identification when you sign into your online accounts.
 One is commonly something you know, e.g. your password, and one is something you possess, like your iPhone.

 Using two-factor authentication requires someone to have both your password and your iPhone to get into your account.
 This makes your account much harder to hack and hijack.

 Many online services provide two-factor authentication by requiring you to enter a one-time password in addition to your normal username and password.
 To generate this password, a shared secret is required.
 Tofu stores this secret securely in your iPhone's keychain and generates the password for you.

+Take a look at the the FAQ section above for answers to common questions.
 You can also file an issue or submit a pull request on GitHub.